otrv4/otrv4/otrv4.md

   * Store any message keys from the previous DH Ratchet that correspond to messages that have not yet arrived:
       * If `k` + `MAX_SKIP` < received `pn`:
-         * Raise and exception that informs the user that too many message keys are stored.
+         * Raise an exception that informs the user that too many message keys are stored.
       * If `chain_key_r` is not NULL:
          * while `k` < received `pn`: